-Sharon Stallard
+Sharon Gowans

 Sharon completed her Diploma in Counselling & Psychotherapy in 2004 and 10 years later, studied at the College of St Mark & St John, where she qualified as a Life and Business Coach.
-Sharon has experience of working with a diverse range of clients and is regularly updating her skills and knowledge, with a broad range of qualifications including Solution Focused therapy, Sandtray therapy and Hypnotherapy.
-Sharon is also a volunteer counsellor with the Bereavement Counselling Service in Plymouth.
+Sharon has experience of working with a diverse range of clients and is regularly updating her skills and knowledge, with a broad range of qualifications

-Sharon Stallard
+Sharon Gowans

 Sharon describes here why she chose to train as a coach and counsellor: